 Of all my Crohn’s disease horror stories, this one about the day I pooped myself in New Zealand is the worst.

-For anyone that has not been, it should be on your bucket list for sure.
+Before I go into the details about how I shat myself, I need to briefly tell you that if you have not been to New Zealand, It should be on your bucket list for anyone that has not been.
 It is one of the most stunning places I have ever been to.
-I’m talking snow-capped mountains and rolling fields; the stillest waters and steaming springs.
+I’m talking snow-capped mountains and rolling fields, the stillest waters, and steaming springs.
 Wildlife, culture, adventure, great food, great people, and hobbits!
 It simply has it all.

 I had always heard great things about New Zealand, but honestly…nothing could have prepared me for how crazy-amazing the country was when I visited in 2009 with Jack, a lifelong friend.

 We were staying near Christchurch, in a lovely suburb called Edgeware, roughly two or so miles from the city center.
 Jack’s family, his uncle on his mother’s side, had very kindly offered to put us up for the stay.
 They were an incredibly generous family who made me feel very welcome.
 This was to be our HQ.

 From our “base,” we set out on little expeditions to explore the many wonders across the South Island.
 Josef Glacier, Abel Tasman, Milford Sound, the party hub that is Alexandra Town, and Hamner Springs; are just a few places we managed to get around to visiting during our 4-week stay.
 After each mini-trip, we would return to his uncle’s house for a day or two to recharge, wash our clothes, and plan the next excursion.
 Sounded like a perfect plan.

 In truth, it was.
 But as we have all experienced at some point, the best-laid plans of mice and men often go awry.